Msfjel383/ZLAC8015D/README.md

+# This Fork is currently untested! don't use it!

 # ZLAC8015D ESP32-Arduino library

 This library is using ModbusMaster to communicate with ZLAC8015D motor driver to control and get feedback of motor.